ploomber/projects/debugging/README.md

 <!-- #region -->
 ## More difficult scenario: no exceptions raised but wrong output

-The previous example showed how we can debug a program that raises an exception.
+The previous example showed how we could debug a program that raises an exception.
 A more difficult scenario is when our program runs without errors but we find issues in the output (e.g. charts are not displaying correctly, data file has NAs, etc).

 This is a much harder problem because we don't know where to look at!
 If a bug is originated in task `A` it might propagate to any downstream tasks that use the product from `A` as input, this is why testing is essential.
 By explicitly checking our data expectations, we increase the chance of catching errors at the source, rather than in a downstream task.